MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 2. Enter the receipt number, vendor document number, invoice date, and vendor ID assigned to the landed cost ID.

+    > [!NOTE]
-*The currency ID of the invoice must be the same as the shipment receipt that the landed cost was entered on.*
+    > The currency ID of the invoice must be the same as the shipment receipt that the landed cost was entered on.

 3. Invoice items (optional).